 - Next, sprinkle the bottom of the dishwasher with a cup of baking soda and run a short hot-water cycle.
 This should leave the machine looking bright and shiny clean.

 Certain foods, like pies, tend to drip and splatter.
 But you can keep the bottom of your oven clean by using a drip pan.
 You can also cover the bottom rack of your oven with aluminum foil to act as a makeshift drip pan when using the top rack.
 (Never put aluminum foil at the bottom of your oven, as that can be a fire hazard.)

-Loosen baked-on food particles and grease with water.
 Put a large bowl of boiling water in the oven—which should be turned off—and close the door for 15 to 20 minutes.
 This will soften the particles and make it easier for you to clean them off with a sponge.

-Freshen up your microwave with water and lemon.
 Place a microwave-safe bowl with water and the juice of one lemon into the microwave and heat it on high for two minutes.
 Then, let the bowl sit in the microwave for an extra minute before removing it.
 You should be able to wipe away any food particles or grime on the microwave’s inner walls and tray with ease.

 (Warning: Never put your hands or fingers into the sink drain when the disposal is on, even if it seems to have stopped or clogged.
 You could be severely injured by the blades.)

-Run vinegar and water through the coffeemaker.
 At least once a month, fill your coffeemaker’s water chamber with equal parts vinegar and water and run it until the chamber is half empty.
 Let the machine sit for 30 minutes and then finish brewing.
 The vinegar will break down any calcium deposits that naturally build up in the coffeemaker after long-term use, allowing you to continue to get the best brew.
 Make sure to follow this with a rinse cycle or two of plain water to flush all the vinegar out of the system.

-Keep a broom handy.
 Mopping a kitchen is time-consuming, but sweeping daily can keep the floors looking clean for longer.

-Prevent trash bags from clinging.
 Taking out the trash can be a real pain, especially if the bag tears.
 If your trash bags tend to cling to the sides of your plastic garbage pails, cut down on suction by drilling small, evenly spaced holes near the bottom of one side of the pail.
 This should help to save you time and effort, as well as help to avoid a mess.

-Line your trashcans with multiple bags.
 Rather than replacing your trash bag every time it’s full, consider placing multiple bags in the can so that you can lift out the old bag and have a new one instantly ready to go.

-Disinfect sponges in the microwave.
 Your sponges may become grimy after many uses.
 You can freshen them up by first dampening them under tap water and covering them with lemon juice.
 Put them in the microwave for two minutes on high to kill the germs that have built up to leave them smelling clean.

-Schedule time for daily kitchen cleanup.
 Set aside a convenient time each day that you can devote to cleaning up the kitchen, even if it’s just 10 or 20 minutes.
 It might be first thing in the morning or right before you go to bed.
 Consider using a kitchen timer to keep you on task for your allotted amount of cleanup time—whether that includes sweeping the floors, wiping down the stove and other appliances, or hand-washing extra dishes.

-Keeping your kitchen clean doesn’t have to feel like an overwhelming chore—if you devote a little time to it every day.
+Kitchen cleaning doesn’t have to feel like an overwhelming chore—if you devote a little time to it every day.
 And it helps to know how to avoid big messes in the first place.